anilshanbhag/RobinhoodShell/README.md

 ```
 cp config.py.sample config.py
 # Edit config.py - replace username/password with your real username/password
+# Set CHALLENGE_TYPE = 'sms' or 'email' depending on how you want to do 2FA
 ```

 You are good to go.
 Start the shell by